 Reduced Maintenance and Repairs

 With fewer moving parts and no outdoor condenser unit exposed to weather, geothermal systems require less maintenance and fewer repairs than conventional heating and cooling systems.
-Regular system checkups are still important, but homeowners often find that geothermal units have fewer breakdowns and lower upkeep costs over time.
+Regular system checkups remain important, but homeowners often find that geothermal units experience fewer breakdowns and lower maintenance costs over time.

 Environmentally Friendly Heating and Cooling

 Geothermal HVAC systems don’t burn fossil fuels, making them one of the most sustainable heating and cooling options.
 They reduce carbon emissions, lower energy consumption, and help homeowners shrink their environmental footprint.
-Geothermal is one of the best options if you’re looking for a way to improve energy efficiency and make your home greener.
+Geothermal energy is one of the best options for improving energy efficiency and making your home greener.

 Is Geothermal Right for Your Home?